jkuusto/presenter/README.md

 - Prevents using the most common passwords that are easy to guess
 - Requires passwords to include at least one lower case letter, one upper case letter, one digit, and one symbol

 To fix the brute force vulnerability, the easiest way is to use a third party solution, like `django-axes`.
-After installing, `django-axes` is configured in settings.py:
+After installation, `django-axes` is configured in settings.py:
 ```
+# settings.py
 INSTALLED_APPS = [
     'axes',
 ]